15 advantages of setting up a limited company in 2026 (UK guide)

 However, there are some advantages to securing financing as a limited company rather than as a sole trader.

 Limited companies have a separate legal existence from their owners and shareholders.
-This means the company can take on debt obligations rather than the business owner being personally responsible.
+This means the company can assume debt obligations, rather than the business owner being personally responsible.

-It’s worth mentioning again (see ‘limited liability’ above) that despite this separation of legal entities, some lenders may still seek personal guarantees from company directors before advancing a loan to a limited company.
+It’s worth noting again (see ‘limited liability’ above) that, despite the legal separation of entities, some lenders may still require personal guarantees from company directors before advancing a loan to a limited company.

 A limited company can issue various classes of shares.
-This means you can easily sell stakes in the company or transfer ownership of shares.
+This means you can easily sell company stakes or transfer share ownership.

 If your limited company has more than one shareholder, you should create a shareholder agreement outlining your duties and responsibilities.